Portrait of Mehmet II: Diplomatic Relations Between Venice and the Ottoman Empire

 In 1453, Sultan Mehmet II's conquest of Constantinople marked a significant moment in European history, with substantial implications for surrounding countries and nations with diplomatic ties to Constantinople.
-Among these were Italy, which had a trade relationship with Constantinople.
-After the Ottoman Empire's rise, Italy was compelled to cultivate cordial relations with the new power to maintain its economic interests.
+Among these were the Italian states, which had a trade relationship with Constantinople.
+After the Ottoman Empire's rise, the Italian states were compelled to cultivate cordial relations with the new power to maintain their economic interests.
 Venice was also a crucial trading hub and sought to remain central to the Mediterranean's commercial activities.
 However, this rivalry led to costly wars between Venice and the Ottoman Empire.
 Eventually, Venice adopted a policy of maintaining good relations with the Ottoman Empire, realizing the mutual benefits of doing so.

 Bellini's stay in the Ottoman Empire

-On January 25, 1479, seven months after the end of the war between the Ottoman Empire and Venice, Sultan Mehmet took the opportunity to begin a diplomatic relationship with Venice.
+On January 25, 1479, seven months after the end of the war between the Ottoman Empire and Venice, Sultan Mehmed took the opportunity to begin a diplomatic relationship with Venice.
 The mission was to request a talented Venetian painter to be at Mehmed's disposal, which resulted in Gentile Bellini's loan.
-Bellini's position in the eyes of the sultan was embellished by a published account by Jacopo Filippo Foresti da Bergamo in 1490, conceivably in partnership with Bellini himself.
+Bellini's position in the eyes of the Sultan was embellished by a published account by Jacopo Filippo Foresti da Bergamo in 1490, conceivably in partnership with Bellini himself.
 It stated: "His talent one day reached the ears of Mehmed, Prince of the Turks, who burning with desire of seeing him, wrote humbly to the Venetian Senate with a request that it should as a great favor send [Gentile] to him in Constantinople as a gift when he arrived ... so that his entire art might be tested even further.
 [Mehmed] required that he be rendered in his form.
 And when the emperor beheld the image so similar to himself, he admired the man's powers and said that he surpassed all other painters who existed."
 There is no evidence Bellini was ever requested by name, contrary to Foresti's claim, which Vasari himself subsequently took up in the same manner.
-It was recorded that Mehmet asked for a "good painter" who was good at portraiture.
+It was recorded that Mehmed asked for a "good painter" who was good at portraiture.
 Even though the painting by Bellini of Mehmet II is the only authenticated work from his stay in Constantinople, other works attributed to Bellini related to his stay in Constantinople.
 There's a double portrait of a young man with Mehmet, now privately owned in Switzerland.
 This painting had an ancient label attached to it, which identified Bellini as the painter and the subjects as Mehmet II and his son Jem, the younger brother of the predecessor to the throne, Beyazit.
-There are also sketches of a young woman and a janissary who live in The British Museum.
+There are also sketches of a young woman and a janissary in the British Museum.